 The Science of Saving Koalas

-Lone Pine Koala Sanctuary in Brisbane, Queensland, believes strongly in making scientific, fact-based decisions and connecting their guests with the fascinating world of koala science and research.
-The sanctuary’s recently-opened ‘Brisbane Koala Science Institute’, constructed in collaboration with the Brisbane City Council, helps the sanctuary achieve just this.
+At Lone Pine Koala Sanctuary, we believe strongly in making scientific, fact-based decisions and connecting our guests with the fascinating world of koala science and research.
+Our ‘Brisbane Koala Science Institute’, constructed in collaboration with the Brisbane City Council, helps the us achieve just this.

 For the next three years the Institute will be home to two full-time research staff, including University of the Sunshine Coast PhD student and veterinarian, Amy Robbins.
 Amy’s research focusses on trying to understand why some koalas develop “severe” disease when they’re infected with Chlamydia, which is a major threat to our declining northern wild koalas populations, including the role genetics plays.